kismetwireless/kismet-docs/devel/rest/095-phydot11.md

 The 802.11 Wi-Fi phy defines extra endpoints for manipulating Wi-Fi devices seen by Kismet, and for extracting packets of special types.

 ## WPA Handshakes
-The WPA handshake is vital for extracking the WPA key of an encrypted WPA or WPA2 session.
+The WPA handshake is vital for extracting the WPA key of an encrypted WPA or WPA2 session.
 Kismet will retain the handshake packets from an access point, and can provide them as a PCAP file.

 * URL \\
         /phy/phy80211/by-key/*[DEVICEKEY]*/*[DEVICEKEY]*-handshake.pcap